|Title:||Program in Interdisciplinary Education Research|

-The Program in Interdisciplinary Education Research (PIER) at Carnegie Mellon University (CMU), initially funded by IES in 2004, is designed to train scientists whose rigorous research on learning conditions related to curriculum, instruction, and assessment will improve academic outcomes for pre-kindergarten to postsecondary students.
-PIER is led by CMU faculty from several academic departments (psychology, statistics, human-computer interaction and economics) and the Eberlly Center for Teaching Excellence.
-PIER fellows are recruited primarily from these participating departments, but can come from any CMU doctoral program flexible enough to accommodate all PIER requirements.
+In 2004, Carnegie Mellon University (CMU) established the Program in Interdisciplinary Education Research (PIER) (R305B040063), which received a second grant in 2009.
+Through this 2015 grant, PIER continued to train fellows to conduct rigorous research on learning conditions related to curriculum, instruction, and assessment to improve academic outcomes for diverse prekindergarten through postsecondary students.
+PIER was led by CMU faculty from several academic departments (psychology, statistics, human-computer interaction, and economics) and the Eberly Center for Teaching Excellence.
+PIER recruited fellows primarily from these participating departments, but fellows also came from other CMU doctoral programs flexible enough to accommodate all PIER requirements.

-The total projected costs of the training program are approximately $8 million.
-In addition to the $3.67 million grant from the Institute of Education Sciences, CMU will be contributing approximately $3.56 million to cost-share fellows' stipends/tuition during the award period and approximately $765,000 in fellowship support to continue to train fellows for up to two years after this grant concludes.
+The total costs of the training program over 6 years were approximately $8 million.
+In addition to the $3.67 million grant from IES, CMU contributed approximately $3.56 million to cost-share fellows' stipends/tuition during the award period and approximately $765,000 in fellowship support to continue to train fellows for up to 2 years after the grant concluded.

-Related IES Projects: Carnegie Mellon University has previously received two awards to implement PIER: Program in Interdisciplinary Education Research (R305B040063); Carnegie Mellon University Program in Interdisciplinary Education Research (R305B090023)
+Related IES Projects: Program in Interdisciplinary Education Research (PIER) (R305B040063), Carnegie Mellon University Program in Interdisciplinary Education Research (PIER) (R305B090023)